Wallet vs. Reputation Is a False Split. The Deposit Is Both.

 // Settlement is simultaneously:

-// - a behavioral event (commitment honored — permanent on-chain record)
+// - behavioral (commitment honored — permanent on-chain record)

 const released = await client.releaseEscrow(escrow.id);